iomete/on-prem-deployment/readme.md

-# IOMETE On-Premise Deployment Guide
+# IOMETE On-Premise Self-serve Deployment Guide (Private Preview)

 IOMETE can be deployed on-premise in a Kubernetes cluster.
 This guide will walk you through the steps to deploy IOMETE on-premise.